-Mayor Fenty signed IPAA into law on January 16, 2009.
+Mayor Fenty signed IPAA into law on January 16, 2009 (L17-0388).
 It was transmitted to Congress on February 4, 2009.
-Because the bill includes penalty provisions, Congress has 60 legislative days to review this bill under the DC Home Rule Act.
+Because the bill includes penalty provisions, Congress had 60 legislative days to review this bill under the DC Home Rule Act.
 Among other things, this permanent legislation amends the DC code to